yyli28/d2mr-assessment-yyli28/research-assessment.md

     2. Outlines the repo structure with file tree or similar

         -   [ ] Objective attempt
-        -   [ ] Unique objective attempt
         -   [ ] Objective met
         -   Grader comments:

-3. Integrate a GitHub repo with an R studio project, including .gitignore file
+3.  integrate a GitHub repo with an R studio project, including .gitignore file

     1. All scripts run and all notebooks render if the repo is cloned to another location
     2.  .gitingore comprehensively excludes unnecessary, private, and very large files and is be commeted appropriately

         -   [ ] Objective attempt
-        -   [ ] Unique objective attempt
         -   [ ] Objective met
         -   Grader comments:

-4. Effectively use version control
+4.  effectively use version control

     1. Used frequent, informative commit messages
     2. Relies on document revisions rather than manually created new versions

         -   [ ] Objective attempt
-        -   [ ] Unique objective attempt
         -   [ ] Objective met
         -   Grader comments: